Koyaanisqatsi: Home media

 Koyaanisqatsi was originally released on VHS and laserdisc by Michael Nesmith's Pacific Arts Video.
 However, because of copyright issues, the film was out of print for most of the 1990s.
-In 2000, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, aesthetically, or historically significant".

 The rights to Koyaanisqatsi were passed through various multinational entertainment companies, which eventually prevented a home video release.
 IRE enforced their legal and contractual rights by creating a federal court lawsuit.
 IRE distributed a privately issued release of the film on DVD.
 The release was available to those who made a donation of at least $180 to IRE, and was distributed in a sleeve that was signed by Reggio.

 Metro-Goldwyn-Mayer (MGM) eventually received the rights to the film, and Koyaanisqatsi was released on DVD by MGM Home Entertainment on September 18, 2002, coinciding with the release of Naqoyqatsi (2002).
 Both films were available in a two-disc box set.
 Each DVD includes a documentary with interviews by Reggio and Glass and trailers for the Qatsi trilogy.
 Unlike the IRE release, which featured the film in the open matte format in which it was filmed, the MGM release was cropped into a widescreen aspect as it originally was presented in theaters.

 On January 13, 2012, a Blu-ray version (screen ratio 16:9) was released in Germany.
 The Blu-ray was also released in Australia by Umbrella Entertainment on March 22, 2012.
 In December 2012, Criterion released a remastered DVD and Blu-ray of Koyaanisqatsi, as part of a box set containing the Qatsi Trilogy.
 The release features 5.1 surround sound audio and a restored digital transfer of the film in 1.85:1 aspect ratio, approved by director Godfrey Reggio.

 Reception

-On Rotten Tomatoes, Koyaanisqatsi has an approval rating of 91% based on 23 reviews, with an average rating of 8.10/10.
+On Rotten Tomatoes, Koyaanisqatsi has an approval rating of 91% based on 23 reviews, with an average rating of 8.40/10.
 The website's critical consensus reads "Koyaanisqatsi combines striking visuals and a brilliant score to produce a viewing experience that manages to be formally daring as well as purely entertaining."
 Metacritic assigned the film a weighted average score of 72 out of 100, based on 10 critics, indicating "generally favourable reviews".
 In 1983, the film was entered into the 33rd Berlin International Film Festival.
 Czech pedagogue Rudolf Adler, in his textbook for film educators, describes Koyaanisqatsi as "formulated with absolute precision and congenial expression."
 It has also been described as a postmodernist film.

 Koyaanisqatsi is followed by the sequels Powaqqatsi and Naqoyqatsi and the shorts Anima Mundi and Evidence.
 Naqoyqatsi was completed after a lengthy delay caused by funding problems and premiered in the United States on October 18, 2002.
 The film's cinematographer Ron Fricke went on to direct Baraka, a pure cinema movie that is often compared to Koyaanisqatsi.